Packaging Trends and the Role of Technology

 Consumers are becoming more conscious about their shopping habits.
 They are increasingly looking for sustainable products and companies that share similar ideologies.

-In 2020, we’ve seen a number of trends in support of a greater demand for sustainable packaging supplies.
+In the last couple of years, we’ve seen a number of trends in support of a greater demand for sustainable packaging supplies.
 From zero-waste packaging to sustainable packaging that can be repurposed, earth-friendly packaging supplies are expected to continue to boom in popularity and produce greater demand from consumers.

 Shoe brand Rothy’s manufactures machine-washable footwear made from plastic water bottles.
-The company has repurposed more than 34 million water bottles to date.
-Rothy’s uses a production process that knits shoe uppers to shape, which creates virtually zero waste, unlike traditional cutting, where 30% to 40% of material is wasted.
 Rather than shipping a box within a box, the shoeboxes are the vehicle for both shipping and returns.
 The company’s vegan, biodegradable boxes are made from 85% post-consumer recycled materials.

 Another example of a sustainable company is Blueland.
 What started off as a Shark Tank proposal has burgeoned into a successful eco-friendly company that produces sustainable cleaning products.
 Blueland offers the purchase of a one-time reusable bottle that can be refilled on an as needed basis, with non-toxic dissolvable cleaning tablets.
 Rather than throwing away the plastic bottle after you’re done with a cleaner, you can use the Blueland bottle repeatedly.
 The use of their dissolvable cleaning tablets with the water you’re already using in your home, cuts down on waste.
 In addition, every part of its packaging is recyclable, and the tablet wrappers are compostable and biodegradable.